-- Frequent immersion in mud, water, or sand.
+- Frequent immersion in mud, water or sand

-- Racing or race-style high RPM use.
+- Racing or race-style high RPM use

-- Prolonged low speed, heavy load operation.
+- Prolonged low speed, heavy load operation

-- Extended idle.
+- Extended idle

-- Short trip cold weather operation.
+- Short trip cold weather operation

 Pay special attention to the oil level.
-A rise in oil level during cold weather can indicate contaminants collecting, in the oil sump or crankcase.
+A rise in oil level during cold weather can indicate contaminants collecting. in the oil sump or crankcase.
 Change oil immediately if the oil level begins to rise.
-Monitor the oil level, and if it continues to rise, discontinue the use, and determine the cause or see your dealer.
+Monitor the oil level, and if it continues to rise, discontinue to use and determine the cause or see your dealer.